earthly/website/blog/_posts/2025-04-16-lunar-launch.md

 ## Earthly Lunar: Monitoring for the SDLC

-After over a hundred interviews, one insight became impossible to ignore: **a significant chunk of production incidents originate from issues that could have been caught earlier in the software development lifecycle.** And yet, while we’ve built a whole industry around monitoring and securing production systems, we treat everything before production like the Wild West.
+After over a hundred interviews, one insight became impossible to ignore: **a significant chunk of production incidents originate from issues that could have been caught earlier in the software development lifecycle.** And yet, while we've built a whole industry around monitoring and securing production systems, we treat everything before production like the Wild West.

 This is why today we're announcing **[Earthly Lunar](https://earthly.dev/)**.